multi-day tours FAQs

-Children 12 years or younger get 20% off our standard tour price, and kids 12 and under sharing a room with parents or 2 other siblings enjoy a 30% discount.
+On family tours, children 12 years or younger get 20% off our standard tour price, and kids 12 and under sharing a room with parents or 2 other siblings enjoy a 30% discount.
 If your child is 6 or younger, please be in touch to see if further discounts are possible!

 Are there discounts for large groups?